Our Orange County Elder Abuse Attorney Discusses Elder Abuse

 - Abandonment – desertion of someone who is elderly by a person or persons entrusted to care for them

-- Self-neglect – failure of the person themselves to perform tasks that will keep them safe and healthy
+- Self-neglect – failure of the person themselves to perform tasks that will keep them both safe and healthy

 Signs of Elder Abuse